ChristopheNau/Zombies/README.md

 ## Goal of the game
 locate and bring all the hostage back to the rescue zone.
-You win the game by either killing all the zombies or rescuing all the hostages
+You win the game by either killing all the zombies or rescuing all the hostages, and escaping yourself.
+The player can escape only if all the hostages have been rescued and stayed long enough in the rescue zone